 STUDENT LOAN REPAYMENT

 The National Student Loan Database System (NSLDS) will give you a comprehensive record of your Federal Loans and your loan servicer(s).
-It can be accessed using your Department of Education PIN (the same PIN used to complete the FAFSA form).
+It can be accessed using your Department of Education FSA ID (the same FSA ID used to complete the FAFSA form).
 You can use this form if you would like to keep track of the amount of loans you have with each of your servicers.

 All federal education loans allow prepayment or paying all or part of your loans at any time without penalty.
 The advantage of prepaying is that it will decrease the amount of interest owed over the lifetime of the loan.

 After you graduate, leave school, or drop below half-time enrollment, you have a six-month grace period before you must begin to repay your Direct Stafford Loan.
 Perkins Loans receive a nine-month grace period.
 Subsidized Loans may not accrue interest during a grace period depending upon when they were disbursed.
 Unsubsidized loans do continue to accrue interest during this time.

 Consolidation permits eligible students who are finished with their education to combine repayment of various loans into one monthly payment.
 Consolidation can reduce your monthly payment amount by extending your repayment term; however, a longer repayment period will result in more interest accruing over the life of the loan.
 You may consolidate Federal Student Loans through the U.S. Department of Education's Federal Direct Loan Consolidation Program.